 Jarlath Harkin, product manager for EDL Packaging Engineers Inc., will explore opportunities for performance, financial and environmental improvements in secondary packaging.
 In selecting a design and configuration of a primary package, it is important to consider subsequent packaging operations, materials and the distribution channel.
 Current technologies and materials create substantial potential to reduce the cost and environmental impact of secondary and subsequent methods and materials necessary to get the product from a production facility to the point of sale.

-Harkin has worked in the packaging industry for 18 years, much of it with petfood manufacturers in the US and also Latin America, Europe and Australia.
+Harkin has worked in the packaging industry for 18 years, including with petfood manufacturers in the US and Latin America, Europe and Australia.
 As a member of the Packaging Machinery Manufacturers Institute and the Institute of Packaging Professionals, he has worked closely with manufacturers in developing new packaging and improving associated operations at both a plant and corporate level.
 Harkin has presented to groups ranging from brand owners considering new packaging initiatives to production and operations personnel seeking innovative ways to improve performance and reduce the cost and environmental impact of packaging.
 EDL is based in Green Bay, Wisconsin, USA.

 Kadri Koppel, PhD, research assistant professor with the Sensory Analysis Center at Kansas State University, will present results of a new study that helps address the scarce research to date on the sensory aspects of petfood and relations to aromatics and instrumental measurements.
 Specifically, the study compared baked and extruded petfoods for flavor, aroma and appearance using descriptive sensory analysis, determined the effect of meat inclusion and extrusion thermal input level on sensory properties and described the aromatic compounds and texture characteristics of the samples.